gregives/Twelvety/README.md

 <summary><strong><code>append</code> paired shortcode and transform</strong></summary>
 <br>

 Okay folks, here it is: the one _gotcha_ with Twelvety.
 In order for the `styles` shortcode to work, it must come after all `stylesheet` paired shortcodes, which would usually be in the `body`.
-However, usually we want our CSS to be linked or inlined in the `head`.
+However, if we want our CSS to be linked or inlined in the `head`.
 This is where the `append` paired shortcode and transform come in, to move the output of the `styles` shortcode back into the `head` where we want it.

 ```html
 <!DOCTYPE html>